kohesive/keplin/README.md

 ### keplin-jsr223-kotlin-engine

-* `kotin-repl-compilable` JSR223 engine also implementing Compilable and Invocable interfaces
+* `keplin-kotlin-repl-compilable` JSR223 engine also implementing Compilable and Invocable interfaces
-* `kotin-repl-eval-only` JSR223 engine that is atomic eval only (compile+eval) and also Invocable interface
+* `keplin-kotlin-repl-eval-only` JSR223 engine that is atomic eval only (compile+eval) and also Invocable interface

 See [unit tests](./jsr223-engine/src/test/kotlin/uy/kohesive/keplin/kotlin/script/jsr223)